davidanthoff/compiled-binder-postbuild/README.md

 ## Background

-This is an extension to [the `compiled-binder-example`](https://github.com/arnavs/compiled-binder-example).
+This is an extension to the base [`compiled-binder-example`](https://github.com/arnavs/compiled-binder-example) repo.
 The idea here is to use PackageCompiler on Binder without a custom Dockerfile (i.e., integrating it with `repo2docker`'s native Julia support.)

 ## Usage